vikash-frontier/vikash-frontier/README.md

 - 👋 Hi, I’m Vikash Kumar
-- 🌱 I’m currently learning Fullstack development
-- 💞️ I’m looking to collaborate on Fullstack development
+- 👨‍💻 I am a frontend developer with focus on web fundamentals.
+I work at Frontier.
 - 📫 How to reach me www.linkedin.com/in/vikash-kumar-828633191

 <!---